Rick Steves' Greece: Athens & the Peloponnese amazon.com

 Let’s get serious.
 If our national economy were not overindebted, if it were not so lacking in credibility and if it were not so dependent on its creditors, then no foreign speculator would currently be in a position to inflict any damage on the country."

-Also at kathimerini was the expected headline: "Workers march against austerity measures."
+Also at Kathimerini was the expected headline: "Workers march against austerity measures."
 Looks like there will be a lot more marching before the crisis is over.

 Also see: